1997 ICC Trophy

 The Carlsberg 1997 ICC Trophy was a cricket tournament played in Kuala Lumpur, Malaysia between 24 March and 13 April 1997.
 It was the Cricket World Cup qualification tournament for the 1999 Cricket World Cup.

 Bangladesh were the winners of the tournament, defeating Kenya in the final, while Scotland won the third place play-off.
 These three teams took the three available spots in the World Cup, Bangladesh and Scotland both qualifying for this tournament for the first time.

 With some World Cup matches scheduled in Scotland and the Netherlands, Scotland would become the first Associate nation to play a home fixture in a World Cup.
 The Netherlands failed to qualify but World Cup matches were still held in the Netherlands.

 Squads

 First round

-The first round took the form of a group stage, with four groups, two of six teams and two of five teams.
+The first round took the form of a group stage, with four groups, two comprising six teams and two consisting of five teams.
 The top two teams from each group went through to the second round, whilst the remaining 14 teams took part in play-offs for the final standings.